KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 c.
 The inference code.
 It is time to play.
 After you trained the model, GA_visualize.py code will then instantiate the GA_dataprocessing.DataProcessor class.

 The DataProcessor class will first instantiate the WeaviateDatabase class, in GA_weaviatedatabase.py, which contains connection and CRUD functions for the Weaviate vector database.
-For anyone new to vector databases, it is a database that is built to contain vectors and sort them by their proximity to other vectors within the same collections <sup id="a7">[7](#f6)</sup>.
+For anyone new to vector databases, it is a database that is built to contain vectors and sort them by their proximity to other vectors within the same collection <sup id="a7">[7](#f6)</sup>.

 The DataProcessor class will then perform inference on any png file that you give it.
 As an example of an inference run, here is a collection of images, most of which are from the GA dataset, with a few wildcards thrown in.
 (I was surprised to see that Tara, The Cat, is in fact phenylglycine.)
 ![InferenceExamples](../images/InferenceExample.png)